rafael-santiago/tulip/doc/MANUAL.md

 These layers of sound produce a "thing" called ``tritone``. ``Tritones`` are commonly referenced as a way to add tension or "frightening ambiences" for the listeners.
 In fact, if you do only the first thing coded above, you will not be able to achieve this "tension".
 Actually, it will be sound pretty boring.
-So, what about combining these to worlds?
+So, what about combining these two worlds?

         69-.chord{500-401}--69-.chord{500-401}--69-.chord{500-401}--69-.chord{500-401}-